 Filing a medical malpractice claim

 If you believe you or a loved one suffered an injury or other condition as a result of negligence by a doctor, nurse or other medical professional, you may be considering pursuing a medical malpractice lawsuit.
 It may be difficult for you to determine on your own whether your situation can be classified as malpractice.
-At Nicholson Phillips in Marietta, our team can evaluate your case and help you choose the appropriate next step.
+Our team can evaluate your case and help you choose the appropriate next step.

 Does your case qualify as malpractice?